Can Americans Safely Own a Piece of Land in Beautiful Mexico?

 Your choice of which corporation to set up is important for tax purposes in both the US and Mexico.
 Our advice would be to speak with an attorney and an accountant on both sides of the border to make sure you understand both the pros and cons of each corporate entity.

-Is Buying Property in Mexico a Good Investment?
+Is Buying Land in Mexico a Good Investment?

-The real estate market all over the world is extremely hot, and real estate in Mexico is no exception.
+While real estate markets worldwide are experiencing uncertain times, the real estate sector in Mexico continues to thrive.
+This is attributed to the fact that a relatively small percentage of properties in Mexico are purchased with loans.
 With the right real estate agent, you can find and purchase your dream property in the Restricted Zone, and because of the rapid appreciation of property in Mexico, you’ll find yourself with a handsome profit before long.

 However, the definition of a good investment can be quite broad indeed.
 A good investment doesn’t necessarily have to refer to the financial gain you eventually receive for the sale of your Mexican property.
 You might consider how a new vacation or retirement home affects you personally, from both an emotional and psychological standpoint.